Pull from Webflow

 Connect your Webflow account

-Open the Pull from Webflow step, click Authorize.
+Open the Pull from Webflow step, click "Authorize Webflow" in the config panel on the left.

 You will be prompted by Webflow to select which sites you want to authorize access to, as well as any teams that you're on.
 What you choose here will determine what data you can pull into Parabola.
 Click on the "Authorize Application button" to complete this process.